-The Arthur Fraser International Piano Competition offers over $10,000 in prizes.
-The First Prize Winner will perform a complete concerto with the South Carolina Philharmonic in the Masterworks concert series during the 2021/2022 season.
-Second and Third Prize Winners may have opportunities to perform with the SC Philharmonic or SC Philharmonic Youth Orchestra at the discretion of the SC Philharmonic Music Director.
-Additional prizes include best performance of a contemporary work, discretionary awards and Young Jury Award.
-All prizewinners of the competition will also be eligible to pass the preliminary round of YoungArts Foundation auditions.
+The finalists competed for over $10,000 in prizes and numerous performance opportunities.
+The First Prize winner, Caleb Borick, will perform a complete concerto with the South Carolina Philharmonic in the Masterworks concert series during the 2021/2022 season.
+The Second and Third Prize winners, Lucas Amory and Karina Tseng, will have opportunities to perform with the SC Philharmonic and SC Youth Orchestra at the discretion of the South Carolina Philharmonic Music Director.
+Additional professional engagements are offered to all prize winners.

 Through our partnership with YoungArts, all prizewinners will automatically advance past the regional screening round, should they choose to apply to that program.
 The National YoungArts Foundation is the only organization in the United States empowered to nominate the U.S. Presidential Scholars in the Arts, one of the nation’s highest honors for high school students.

 The day before the finals, we enjoyed a lovely outdoor performance featuring The Concert Truck and the competition finalists.
 The Concert Truck, founded by Nick Luby and festival alumnus Susan Zhang, is a sixteen-foot box truck converted into a mobile concert hall complete with lights, sound system, and piano.
 The concert was held in front of the Koger Center for the Arts for a socially-distanced audience.

 Congratulations to all finalists for their brilliant performances, hard work, and dedication!